lp0/PixelBone/README.md

 ![Testing PixelBone](https://lh3.googleusercontent.com/-de4gV0F2_Gk/U1vb6bDet1I/AAAAAAAACJg/mGFfGTMWo4c/w1084-h813-no/IMG_20140426_121532.jpg)

-#DANGER!

-This code works with the PRU units on the BeagleBone and can easily cause *hard crashes*.
-It is still being debugged and developed.
-Be careful hot-plugging things into the headers -- it is possible to damage the pin drivers and cause problems in the ARM, especially if there are +5V signals involved.

-#Overview
+# Overview

-This is a modified version of the LEDscape library designed to control a single chain of WS2811-based LED modules from a BeagleBone (Black).
-The timing has been updated and verified to work with both WS2812 and WS2812b chips.
-This version of the library uses a single PRU on the BeagleBone.
-This allows sending at about 60fps to strings of 512 pixels or at ~120fps for 256 pixels.
+This is a modified version of the LEDscape library designed to control chains of WS2812 and WS2812b chips via OPC.

-The bit-unpacking is handled by the PRU, which allows PixelBone to take almost no cpu time to run, freeing up time for the actual generation of animations or dealing with network protocols.

-#Installation and Usage
+# Installation and Usage

 To use PixelBone, download it to your BeagleBone Black.